vtman/perlotSeeds/README.md

 Output files for ternary blocks are also in binary format.
 Each element of a block requires 2 bits (<tt>&#95;</tt> = <tt>0</tt> = <tt>00</tt>, <tt>#</tt> = <tt>1</tt> = <tt>01</tt>, <tt>@</tt> = <tt>2</tt> = <tt>10</tt>).
 So, a block of length 30 requires 8 bytes.

+Output files can be downloaded from <a href="zenodo.com">Zenodo</a> and example output files are <a href="https://github.com/vtman/perlotSeeds/tree/main/ExampleTernaryBlocks">ExampleTernaryBlocks</a>.
+Some files are huge (tens of gygabytes).

 <h2 id="link_bin2text">convertBin2Text: convert ternary blocks in binary format into a text</h2>

 <h3>Parameters</h3>